Module 16: Compression

 The critical insight is that weight distributions in trained networks are heavily skewed toward zero.
 Most weights contribute minimally, so removing them preserves the essential computation while dramatically reducing storage and compute.

 The memory impact is immediate.
-A model with {python} prune_total parameters at {python} prune_pct sparsity has only {python} prune_active active weights.
-With sparse storage formats (like scipy’s CSR matrix), this translates directly to 90% memory reduction.
-The compute savings come from skipping zero multiplications, though realizing this speedup requires sparse computation libraries.
+A model with 10 million parameters at 90% sparsity has only 1 million active weights.
+With sparse storage formats (like scipy’s CSR matrix), that translates to a 90% memory reduction.
+The compute savings come from skipping zero multiplications, but cashing them in requires sparse-computation libraries — which is exactly why structured pruning exists.

 Structured vs Unstructured Pruning